 Resistant Hypertension

-- Failure to achieve goal BP with the use of three or more antihypertensive drugs indicates resistant hypertension.
+- Failure to achieve goal BP with the use of three or more antihypertensive drugs indicates resistant hypertension. - It affects ~ 12% of patients. - Pseudo-resistance should also be ruled out by assuring adherence with prescribed therapy.

-ne of them a disnetic

-- It affects ~ 12% of patients.

-- Pseudo-resistance should also be ruled out by assuring adherence with prescribed therapy.

 Causes of Resistant Hypertension